mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 layout: post
 title: Value of Intern
 subtitle: There's lots to learn!
-cover-img: /assets/img/path.jpg
+cover-img: /assets/img/ValueOfIntern/path-in-front.jpg
 gh-repo: mtalijanac/associations
 tags: [java jmv]
 author: Marko Talijanac
 ---

-It isn't an unreasonable assumption that for a class as popular as String, every Java developer should be deeply familiar with its inner workings.
+It isn't an unreasonable assumption that for a class as central as String, every Java developer should be familiar with its inner workings.
 And yet, string interning is — at least from my experience — an unknown mechanism to the majority of developers.